cunnie/cunnie.github.io/content/post/concourse_on_k8s-5.md

 We're doing the exact opposite of what they suggest.
-If we're going to the trouble of deploying Vault, we want to make sure we can use it from everywhere, security be damned; we don't want to spend time sprinkling separate Vault deployments like magic fairy dust on each of our environments.
+If we're going to the trouble of deploying Vault, we want to make sure we can use it from everywhere, security be damned; we don't want to waste our time sprinkling separate Vault deployments like magic fairy dust on each of our environments.

 Hashicorp also